38 Shop Bluff & Little Still Hollow

 Moccasin Creek crossing

 We head east, hiking on the old road that follows Moccasin Creek upstream.
 Again, this road is more of a trail but does show some evidence of past ATV use.
-The trail stays pretty close to the bank of Moccasin Creek on the right, and we soon come to a rock wall on our left, we seem to find these old rock walls everywhere we hike.
+The trail stays pretty close to the bank of Moccasin Creek on the right, and we soon come to a rock wall on our left, we seem to find these old rock walls everywhere we go.
+Way back when these places were first settled the pioneer families would clear a field for crops, first they would remove trees, then the larger rocks.

 good trail along Moccasin Creek

-Old roads like this make for easy hiking and way back, when these places were first settled the pioneer families would clear a field for crops, first they would remove trees, then the larger rocks.
 Often these rocks would get stacked along the road creating a fence to help keep their livestock from wandering away.
-Anyway, this particular wall must have taken years to build, as it is one of the longest we have ever seen, easily a quarter mile long.
+Anyway, this particular wall must have taken years to build, as it is one of the longest we've ever seen, easily a quarter mile long.

 Not far past the south end of the rock wall is a low overhanging bluff left of the trail, beyond here the old road starts gradually turning to the east.
 After another quarter mile is a huge boulder between the road and Moccasin Creek, just past this boulder the trail swings to the right and crosses the creek.